 A note on consistency

 In order to begin to see any kind of ROI from social media, the social requires disciplined consistency.
 For creative professionals who are naturally prone to fits of creativity rather than structured planning, this can seem demanding and often results in questioning whether or not it’s really worth it.
-But the great thing about marketing through social media is that the hardest part is the strategy.
-In other words, once you have devised how you are going to meet your goals, you’re already the majority of the way towards achieving them.

 If you decide to spend time considering that strategy instead of posting sporadic content on your social channels, you’ll soon realise that not only will these networks become more lucrative but also less work for you on a day-to-day basis.